Tesla Has Created A Cybertruck-Inspired Cat Litter Box

 Meet Tesla’s newest invention: A Cybertruck-inspired cat litter box

 Another day, another one of Elon Musk‘s new ideas.
 Sometimes we wonder what prompts his mind to come up with such revolutionary, riveting ideas, and some days we might be actually bothered to find out.
-The “Cybertruck Multifunctional Corrugated Cat Litter” is just listed on Tesla China’s website priced at RMB 89 (INR 1010 approx.).
+The “Cybertruck Multifunctional Corrugated Cat Litter” is just listed on Tesla China’s website priced at RMB 89 (MYR 56 approx.).

 [Hero and featured image credit: Tesla China]